evn-ndy/axiomediting/contact.md

 ---

+## Payment terms

+Payment details are provided upon acceptance of the quotation.

+### Accepted methods
+- Bank transfer (SEPA)
+- Other methods may be arranged if necessary

+### Payment schedule
+- For standard projects: payment is due upon delivery
+- For larger projects: partial upfront payment may be required

+### Invoicing
+An invoice is issued for all services.

+### Payment deadline
+Payment is due within **30 days** of invoice date, unless otherwise agreed.

+---

 ## Note

 I work on a limited number of projects at a time to ensure quality, precision, and careful attention to each document.